stephencz/wpm-trainer/README.md

 ## Note About False Positives
 Some anti-virus software may flag this program as a keylogger.
-This happens because the script actually does contain a keylogger.
+This happens because the application functionally behaves like a keylogger.
 For the software to work, keystrokes must be recorded no matter which software the user is writing with.
 Keystrokes are only recorded while a training session is running.
-Recorded keystrokes are recorded and discarded every minute, and all results are discarded when a session ends or is reset.
+Recorded keystrokes are discarded every minute, and all results are discarded when a session ends, is reset, or the application is closed.

 Keystrokes **are not** recorded outside of training sessions or when the software isn't running.
 You can verify this for yourself by viewing the *gui.py* and *keylisten.py* modules.